FabianoEger/tago-documentation/analysis.rst

 ********************
 Creating an Analysis
 ********************
-Create your own analysis is easy.
-First, you need to click on Add Analysis in the upper left of the analysis main screen.
+Creating your own analysis is easy.
+First, you need to click on Add Analysis in the upper right of the analysis main screen.
 Just write a name and a description, and you’re ready to go!

 .. image:: _static/analysis/analysis_new.png